bruno-strandberg/MONA/common_software/README.md

 MC chain data/sea data in native format
 ---------------------------------------
 Sometime in the (far?) future we will agree that all data (sea data and monte-carlo summary data) will be in XXX format (when this package was started, no such agreement existed - some said `aanet` is the best, some said `hdf5` is the best, some said plain text is the best).
 Let it be assumed that, for example, `aanet` emerges victorious.
-How can one now use this package, which assumes `SummaryEvent` format?
-Should everything be deleted and started from scratch?
-Or should I convert each file I wish to use to `SummaryEvent` format?
-This sounds painful...

-**Easy and sustainable solution**: TBD set up pseudo-code in `SummaryParser` to exemplify how `aanet` files could be read.
+To use this package, a converter class/namespace needs to be implemented that converts the event data from XXX to `SummaryEvent` format.

 Known bugs
 ----------